djdrysdale/digital-garden/notes/_Index.md

 ---
-Title: Index
+title: Index
-Date: 2021-02-26
+date: 2021-02-26
-Description: An hub page that indexes different collections of notes.
+description: An hub page that indexes different collections of notes.
-Tags: structure
+tags: structure
 ---

 ## Creativity and ideas